 Our Commitment to Indigenous Inclusion and Reconciliation

-We strongly believe in the value of building knowledge and understanding of Indigenous perspectives to continue broadening our inclusion, reconciliation and accessibility practices at Surrey Place.
-Over the years, our team has built its capacity to incorporate Indigenous perspectives, and principles into their work.
-Ongoing training, professional development and strategic planning have been key to our learning and publicly demonstrating our commitment to Indigenous Reconciliation.
-Throughout the year, we have been working with an Indigenous Strategic Advisor to deepen our knowledge of historical and contemporary issues that Indigenous communities.
+We strongly believe in the value of building knowledge and understanding of Indigenous perspectives to continue broadening our inclusion, Reconciliation and accessibility practices at Surrey Place.
+Our team is working towards incorporating Indigenous perspectives, and building knowledge such as ongoing training, professional development and strategic planning.
+We continue to work closely with an Indigenous Strategic Advisor, Indigenous partners and staff to deepen our knowledge of historical and contemporary issues that Indigenous communities face.
 These steps have supported key components in our strategic plan, including strengthening our commitments to inclusion and cultural awareness for our clients.
 Additionally, we have created spaces for our staff, board members and clinicians to consult with the Advisor to ask questions and explore topics.
-So far, we have trained more than 460 staff, partners and board members.
-We are looking forward to continuing to learn how to better serve and work with Indigenous people and communities.
+So far, we have trained more than 500 staff, partners and board members.
+We look forward to continuing to learn how to better serve and work with Indigenous people and communities.

 Land Acknowledgment